Introduction

 If you have ever watched Naruto, you know the moment everything shifted for Sasuke Uchiha.
 It happened in the Forest of Death during the Chunin Exams.
 Orochimaru appeared out of nowhere, bit Sasuke on the neck, and left behind something far worse than a scar.
 He left behind the Sasuke Uchiha curse mark — a dark seal that would pull Sasuke closer to destruction with every passing arc.

-How Orochimaru Gave Sasuke the Curse Mark
+Who Gave Sasuke the Curse Mark?

 The Two Stages of the Curse Mark